 Rights in the Classroom

 The classroom is the essential part of the University, and the freedom to learn should be promoted and encouraged by the instructor.
-Students who have complaints about prejudicial or inconsistent academic evaluation by an instructor have recourse through the Student Grievance Procedures (Executive Memorandum 94-022).
+Students who have complaints about prejudicial or inconsistent academic evaluation by an instructor have recourse through the Student Grievance Procedures (EM 94-022).
 The Student Grievance Procedures may be obtained from the Coordinator for Student Judicial Affairs.

 These procedures have been established to address grievances which allege that an official action taken on behalf of CSU, Chico, which adversely affects a student, was either unreasonable or not generally or specifically authorized.
 Resolving such disputes informally is encouraged.